Please consult the University Catalog or http://www.csuci.edu for more information on the following areas.

 Wellness & Athletics

 The purpose of Wellness and Athletics is to enhance students’ overall health and well-being by providing resources which help them navigate through college life.
-Student Health Services, Personal Counseling Services, Campus Recreation, Athletics, as well as Health Education are all offered by Wellness and Athletics.
+Student Health Services, Counseling & Psychological Services, Campus Recreation, Athletics, as well as Health Education are all offered by Wellness and Athletics.